I am Takashi Tomiyama, the President of Nissan Shatai Co., Ltd.

 Looking at income and loss, operating income increased by 175.1% to 14.1 billion yen due to improved production efficiency, among other factors, in addition to the increase in the number of units.
 Ordinary income increased by 157.9% to 15.0 billion yen.
 In special gains and losses, an impairment loss on fixed assets of 2.6 billion yen and a provision for business restructuring of 2.1 billion yen were recorded as special losses in connection with the business conversion of the Shonan Plant to service parts production, the latter representing a reasonable estimate of costs associated with personnel measures targeting approximately 800 employees across the Group.
 As a result, profit attributable to owners of the parent increased by 127.3% to 6.8 billion yen.

+In April 2023, Nissan Shatai launched a Medium-term Management Plan covering fiscal years 2023 to 2027.
 We have defined our Vision for our future as “Contribute to society through our commercial vehicles, premium cars, specially equipped vehicles, and support businesses, and become the one and only presence trusted by our customers,” and we are working to expand the following three major businesses.

-First, in commercial vehicles and premium cars, we will continue to respond to diversifying customer needs and market requirements, improve quality and product added value, and increase our sales volume.
+In commercial vehicles and premium cars, we will continue to respond to diversifying customer needs and market requirements, improve quality and product added value, and increase our sales volume.

 In our specially equipped vehicles business, we are working to expand sales by broadening our lineup beyond Nissan vehicles to cover a wide range, from kei cars to trucks manufactured by other manufacturers, while also strengthening our sales capabilities.